DHEC deployed air sensors to evaluate the levels of fine particulate matter (PM2.5) in the surrounding community.

 As referenced in the August 16, 2019, update, recent samples taken in this watershed have identified elevated levels of fecal coliform bacteria.
 While not associated with the Able Contracting Fire, DHEC has commenced an assessment on ambient fecal coliform bacteria levels and potential source(s).

-Additionally, DHEC is investigating potential off-site impacts from the Able Contacting Fire to surface waters in the Upper Okatie watershed.
-This second assessment will address chemical inputs to water, sediment and biological tissue (oysters).
-Additionally, this assessment will focus on determination of analyte concentrations and associated source(s).
-The assessment has commenced and will continue over the next several weeks.
+Additionally, DHEC has investigated potential off-site impacts from the Able Contacting Fire to surface waters in the Upper Okatie watershed.
+This second assessment addresses chemical inputs to water, sediment and biological tissue (oysters).
+Additionally, this assessment focuses on determination of analyte concentrations and associated source(s).

 Air Quality Index